hmchen47/DataScience/Notes/a09-FeatureSelect.md

     + finding the optimal feature subset for the desired ML algorithm
   + usually result in better predictive accuracy than filter methods
   + process
-    1. search for a subset of features: using a search method to select a subset of features from the availabe ones
+    1. search for a subset of features: using a search method to select a subset of features from the available ones
     2. build a ML model: choosing ML algorithm trained on the previously-selected subset of features
     3. evaluate model performance: evaluating the newly-trained ML models w/ a chosen metric
     4. repeat: starting against w/ a new subset of features, a new ML model trained, and so on
   + stopping criteria
-    + defined by ML learning engineer
+    + defined by ML engineer
     + examples of criteria
       + model performance increases
       + model performance decreases